sajid-techis/sajid-techis/README.md

-- 👋 Hi, I’m @sajid-techis
+- 👋 Hi, I’m Sajid Khurshid bhat
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web Development Projects
-- 📫 How to reach me ...
+- 📫 How to reach me @sajid-techis

 <!---
 sajid-techis/sajid-techis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.